The do’s and dont’s of IP in business

 It’s common for businesses to have employees, contractors and suppliers sign a non-disclosure agreement or NDA.
 But it’s just as vital to have them sign an intellectual property assignment agreement or to include an IP assignment clause in contracts.

 An intellectual property assignment agreement transfers IP rights from one person or company to another.
 Use one to formally state that you own any intellectual property that someone creates while working for you, and have the sole right to use it.
-This is vital when you’re working on a new a product or service or developing client lists.
+This is vital when you’re working on a new product or service or developing client lists.

 Don’t: Assume anything